 Bhutan Gangtey Trek (08 days)

-Although the trek is possible throughout the whole winter, the best seasons for the Gangte Trek are March to May and September to November.
-It is a short and relatively easy trek with beautiful villages and monasteries en route.
+Although the trek is possible throughout the whole winter, the best seasons for the Gangtey Trek are March to May and September to November.
+It is a short and relatively easy trek suitable for all ages.

 |Trip Duration||08 days|